GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Nonetheless, different relative coordinate systems are used.
 Choosing spherical or polar systems consists of predicting a #acr("DoA") value and, optionally, the elevation angle and/or the distance to the source.
 Alternatively, other works choose to write the estimated detections in Cartesian coordinates.
-The latter choice involves predicting the distance, too.
+The latter choice can involve predicting the distance, too.
+Adavanne et al. @adavanne_localization_2019 instead normalize their network's outputs so that estimated coordinates are restricted to the unit sphere.
 Additionally, some works can be further distinguished from the usual regression formulation of #acr("SSL").
 Specific approaches have framed the localization problem as a classification task where the system is expected to select a region of space instead of producing one or more scalar values.